cdesouza02/Lab-Notebook/Coral-Lab-Notebook/Microbiome Enrichment/Microbiome Enrichment Protocol.md

 11. Repeat steps 7–10.

-12. Remove the tube from the rack and add 160 μl of 1X Bind/wash Buffer (kept on ice) to resuspend the beads.
+12. Remove the tube from the rack and add 1.6 ml of 1X Bind/wash Buffer (kept on ice) to resuspend the beads.
 For input amounts other than 1 μg, add (Y) μl of **1X Bind/wash Buffer** to resuspend the beads.
 Mix by pipetting up and down a few times.

 `The MBD2-Fc-bound magnetic beads are stable for up to 7 days at 4°C`